dwallace-cal/CryptoCredit/README.md

 # 🏄‍♂️ Future Optimizations:
 Pull data with etherscan api after user signing then implement credit algorithm:

 The report will include:
     A brief overview of the report, including
     The length of history of this address
     The total number of transactions
     The top five most types of transactions

+> Custom report options:
 A bar chart showing the number of different types of transactions A pie chart showing the top five types of transactions and the others A line chart for the value of ETH held in the account over time